 notably the first four and eight in total of the 2021 top 25 in the US:

-Requirements to join are to a) be a recognized 4-year or graduate film program, b) designate a production staff or faculty member to participate in GFSA meetings and c) incorporate sustainable production efforts in line with the GFSA principles and PEACHy best practices.
+Requirements to join GFSA are to a) be an organization engaged in film education, b) designate a production staff or faculty member to participate in GFSA meetings and c) incorporate sustainable measures into their student productions in line with the GFSA mission statement and PEACHy best practices and other GFSA tools.

 The PEACHy, based on the industry PEACH, includes best practices adapted for student film projects.
 Go through the document in prep to start your planning, and then again at wrap to find out what was achieved.
 The PEACHy also serves as an application for an Environmental Media Association Green Seal (just save and send to EMA to apply).